mixmaxhq/user-gate/README.md

 (These could be any sort of strings, emails or user IDs or whatever.)

-You can this list using `user-gate`'s Node API or using the CLI tool.
+You can encode this list using `user-gate`'s Node API or using the CLI tool.
 Using the Node API:

 ```js